-This summons for (nam ne of individual and title, if any was rec ceived by me on (date) ☐ I personally served the summons on the indiv vidual at (place) on (date) ; or ☐ I left the summons at the individual's residen ice or usual place of abode with (name) , a person of suitable age and discretion who res sides there, on (date) , and mailed a co ppy to the individual's last known address; or ons on (name of individual) , who is designated by law to a accept service of process of on behalf of (name of organization) on (date) ; or ☐ I returned the sumn nons unexecuted because ; or ☐ Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0.00 I declare under penalty y of perjury that this inform mation is true.
-Date: Server's signature Printed name and title Server's address
+was re This summons for (nanceived by me on (date) ne of individual and title, if any) . ☐ I personally served the summons on the individual a at (place) on (date) ; or ☐ I left the summons at the individual's residence or u sual place of abode with (name) , a person n of suitable age and discretion who res sides there, on (date), and mailed a copy to the individual's last known address; or, use I served the summons on (name of individual), where the summons on the individual is last known address; or, and mailed a copy to the individual's last known address; or, where the individual is last known address; or, and, where, and, where, and, and, and, and, and, and, and, and designated by law to a accept service of process on beha on (date) ; or ☐ I returned the summ nons unexecuted because ; or ☐ Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0.00 I declare under penalty y of perjury that this information is true.
+Date: Server's signature Printed name and title Server's address for the